ECONOMY & WORK

 MARKETREALIST.COM / NEWS

-Walmart finds new way to track customers and it starts even before you buy something online
+Walmart finds a clever way to track customers and it starts even before you buy anything online

 Walmart's newly launched beta program would track and share consumer data like never before.
 Introduced by Walmart Digital Ventures, the program Digital Landscapes will share insights on the online behavior of customers with the retailer's suppliers.
 While the company had long been sharing data on purchases, now it will track consumers as soon as they start their journey on the website, before making a purchase.